What'sNEW Apr - Jun 2024

 30 May 2024 What'sNEW about HGT

 GTAs are intricately regulated domesticated viruses that package host DNA into virus-like capsids and transfer this DNA throughout the bacterial community.
 So say three microbiologists at the University of York, UK, who review the current knowledge of gene transfer agents (GTAs).
 These reside in bacterial chromosomes and can be pieced together and released, carrying genes of the host.
-The process of release requires complicated programming and kills the host, so a darwinian origins narrative for GTAs is hard to concoct, but the review is comprehensive and very informative.
+The process of release requires complicated programming and kills the host, so a darwinian origins narrative for GTAs is hard to concoct.
+The review is comprehensive and very informative.
 GTAs are intricately regulated domesticated viruses that package host DNA into virus-like capsids and transfer this DNA throughout the bacterial community.
 GTAs are an unusual but widespread group of domesticated, selfless viruses that have been co-opted to serve bacterial hosts and are now intricately controlled by interlocking host regulatory circuits.
 In contrast to bacteriophages, GTAs have no bias towards their own replication and instead exclusively package and transfer small 4-12 kb random DNA fragments of the host cell. ...the GTA genome is fragmented across multiple loci in the host chromosome. ...there is clear evidence of prolonged retention of GTA genes over millions of years....

 "Gene transfer agents: structural and functional properties of domesticated viruses," by Matthew W. Craske, Jason S. Wilson and Paul C.M.
 Fogg,